“Make your life a work of art.”

 Jeffrey Betcher was an amazing community builder, gardener and creative spirit.

-Each one of these special souls holds a special place in my heart and inspire me to continue my journey as an artist.
+Each one of these special souls holds a special place in my heart and inspires me to continue my journey as an artist.